kubevault/kubevault/docs/guides/secret-engines/aws/csi-driver.md

 The following steps are required to enable and configure the AWS secrets engine in the Vault server.

 There are two ways to configure the Vault server.
-You can use either use the `KubeVault operator` or the  `Vault CLI` to manually configure a Vault server.
+You can either use the `KubeVault operator` or the  `Vault CLI` to manually configure a Vault server.

 <ul class="nav nav-tabs" id="conceptsTab" role="tablist">
   <li class="nav-item">